-A number of initiatives were undertaken in the 2021/22 financial year to reduce risks associated with the organisation's programs and membership activities; they were -
+A number of initiatives were undertaken in the 2022/23 financial year to reduce risks associated with the organisation's programs and membership activities; they were -

-- Insurances maintained for 2021-22 - Insurance and licensing details for 2021-22 obtained from contractors. - Heli-Muster and APMS COVID Management Plan and SOPs maintained. - Risk Management Plan reviewed and updated by the committee. - Risk management maintained as permanent agenda item at committee meetings. - Review of the KRBA Work, Health, Safety and Environment Management Plan to ensure compliance with the WHS Act 2020 initialled on the back of the Processworx template provided.
+- Insurances maintained for 2022-23 - Insurance and licensing details for 2022-23 obtained from contractors. - Governance and operational matters were reviewed in a SWOT analysis in February April 2023. - Risk management maintained as permanent agenda item at committee meetings. - Review of the KRBA Work, Health, Safety and Environment Management Plan implemented.

-Recommendations: Maintain all of the above activities into 2022-23.
+Recommendations: Maintain all of the above activities into 2023-24.